Matrix Approaches to Program and Curriculum Design

 - Graduates should also have developed a set of more general skills such as communication, analysis, and quantitative methods as part of their experience in the major.

-- Identifying the Program-Level Learning Outcomes (PLLOs) for a degree program is a starting point for gap analysis, curriculum and program planning, as well as designing program assessment.
+- Identifying the suite of Program-Level Learning Outcomes (PLLOs) for a degree program is a starting point for gap analysis, curriculum and program planning, as well as designing program assessment.

 Starting with a Blank Matrix Template (Excel 51kB Sep4 14) may be helpful in building a matrix tailored to your program.